The Woman in White

 In the argument about whether The Woman in White or The Moonstone (1968) is Wilkie Collins's first great mystery novel, a compromise is often found.
-The Moonstone.... more
+The Moonstone is given the.... more

 A case could be made for Wilkie Collins as one of the most influential writers of his era, his impact still being felt today in every kind of popular fiction.
 As much as, or more than, the iconic mid-Victorian figures of Dickens, Thackeray and Eliot.